Security in OpenAPI

 Complex authorization scenarios

-) security can be used in any combination to express complex authorization scenarios.
+) security, in any combination to express complex authorization scenarios.

 Last updated on